-- .10 After a rifle has been removed from the vehicle, it shall be the returning officer's responsibility to make the weapon safe before placing it back in the vehicle.
-This shall include ensuring that the chamber is clear and the safety is on. - .11 The last officer with an assigned rifle, will be accountable for any damage, uncleanliness, or safety violations found by the next officer. - .12 Only those officers who have completed the MPCTC required training courses and who have current MPCTC required qualification scores shall be permitted to carry a patrol rifle. - .13 When firing the rifle, every precaution shall be used to insure public safety. - .14 The following rifles are approved for department use: - Ruger Mini-14, semi-automatic, .223 cal., standard or folding/collapsible stock - AR-15 or M16 type, semi-automatic, .223 cal.,
+.10 After a rifle has been removed from the vehicle, it shall be the returning officer's responsibility to make the weapon safe before placing it back in the vehicle.
+This shall include ensuring that the chamber is clear and the safety is on.

+.11 The last officer with a deployed rifle, will be accountable for any damage, uncleanliness, or safety violations found by the next officer.

+.12 Only those officers who have completed the MPCTC required training courses and who have current MPCTC required qualification scores shall be permitted to carry a patrol rifle.

+.13 When firing the rifle, every precaution shall be used to insure public safety.